OSGeoLabBp/tutorials/english/data_processing/lessons/img_mosaic.rst

         done
     done

-The Python script uses only gdal PYthon package and loads the input image into memory at the beginning.
+The Python script uses only gdal Python package and loads the input image into memory at the beginning.

 .. code:: python